 So, they made their way to the one city on the island, where Perseus inquired what had become of his family.
 The people there, after they got over their wonder at the transformation the youth had undergone and the beauty of the girl who accompanied him, told him timidly that the royal marriage which had been the cause of his adventure had been a sham.
 As soon as Perseus had left, Polydectes had broken off his engagement and demanded instead that Danaë marry him.
 When she had refused, he had given her 24 hours to think it over; if she refused him again, he had said, he would order her adoptive parents killed and take her by force.
 The desperate family had fled under cover of darkness into the island’s wilderness.
 No one had seen them since.

 Leaving Andromeda in the care of the people, an enraged Perseus marched straight into Polydectes’s palace, casting aside like irritating children the guards who attempted to bar his path.
 He entered the throne room, where the king was banqueting with some of his fawning courtiers.
-“I have completed my quest,” he announced simply.
+“I have completed my quest,” he announced.
 “I have returned with the head of a Gorgon.”

 Perseus flew them back to the city, where his sorrow at his grandmother’s death was mixed with his joy at introducing his bride to what remained of his little family.
 The people, who had been suffering more and more of late under Polydectes’s decadent rule, begged Perseus to assume the throne, but he demurred.
 “I am of divine blood, but not of this island’s royal line,” he said.
 “Dictys should become king.
 He is older and wiser than I, and, though his own remaining span of years may be short, I am sure he will choose a worthy successor when the time comes.”
 The old man was reluctant — he really wanted nothing more than to return to his seaside cabin and live out his remaining years quietly with his memories of his beloved wife — but the people’s entreaties convinced him.
 And he did indeed become a just and thoughtful king, who before his death chose a successor almost equally worthy from among the people.

 As a reminder of what had once been, Dictys had his brother’s statue placed in the palace garden; everyone agreed that the sneering expression frozen in place on the face of stone was a fine evocation of Polydectes’s personality in life.
-Thus the story of him and his brother became another proof of the adage that those who seek power over their fellow mortals eagerly are the last who should be entrusted with it.
+Thus did the story of him and his brother become another proof of the adage that those who seek power over their fellow mortals eagerly are the last who should be entrusted with it.

 But when they arrived in Argos, the party learned that King Acrisius had set off just days before on a long journey to the city of Larissa, which lay in the northern region of Greece known as Thessaly, where the biggest athletic competition of that year was to be held.
 Perseus, Andromeda, and Danaë set off immediately in the same direction.
-They dogged the king’s party the whole way, but it too moved swiftly, and they weren’t able to make up much ground.
+They pursued the king’s party doggedly, but it too moved swiftly, and they weren’t able to make up much ground.
 (How Perseus wished he still had his winged sandals!)
 In the end, they arrived in Larissa the day after Acrisius, just as the games were beginning.

 They found the stadium of Larissa packed with spectators.
 King Acrisius and his courtiers enjoyed a desirable spot right in the center of the stands; Danaë spotted him instantly in all his royal finery.
-But even as the three were about to go to him, Perseus was being set upon by the spectators all around them.
-“The pentathlon is about to begin.
+But even as the three were about to go to him, Perseus was being set upon by the spectators all around them: “The pentathlon is about to begin.
 Surely a young man as well-built as you should be down there on the field, not up here in the stands with us oldsters, women, children, and sluggards!”

 And then came the discus throw, the last event of the competition.
 The crowd buzzed with excitement as the exotic stranger with the physique and the bearing of a god walked onto the field.
 He didn’t disappoint them; he gave the discus a mighty heave indeed which ought to have carried it, like his javelin before it, well beyond the bounds of the stadium.
 But the discus was not well-made; it disintegrated under the sheer torque of Perseus’s throw.
 Chunks of it flew into the crowd, and one of them came down on the proud white head of Acrisius, killing him instantly.
 And thus was the prophecy of the oracle at Delphi fulfilled — moved from the inscrutable but unalterable tapestry of the Fates into flesh-and-blood reality, like so many before and after it.